deciduously/blispr/post.md

 ## The Task

 If you've never attempted something like this before, it's helpful to understand the high-level overview of the program we need to write.
-Out program will take a string as input and attempt to evaluate the result.
-We need to *read* the string into something called an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (referred to as AST going forward), *parse* that AST to build an internal representation of the program, and then *evaluate* that representation.
+This program will take a string as input and attempt to evaluate the result.
+We need to *parse* the string into a tree of semantically tagged lexical tokens, *read* this parse tree of tokens into a structure called an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (referred to as AST going forward), and then *evaluate* that AST.
 To do this, we'll need to semantically tag each element so that our program can methodically work its way through, understanding what each part is.

-For a small concrete example, let's look at the input string `+ 2 (* 3 4)`.
-To work with this input, we need to build a structure like the following:
+Don't worry if you're not familiar with those data structures.
+It's not as complicated as it sounds (and we're shelling parsing out to a library).
+For a small concrete example, let's look at the input string `+ 2 (* 3 4) 5`.
+To work with this input, we need to build a an AST structure like the following:

 ```rust
 S-Expression(